 It may be either left in powder, or wetted and formed into cakes, like those sold by the perfumers. ”

-The powder was applied with a finger, a piece of paper or a hare’s foot.
-A small amount of the powder could also be added to ointment.
+The finished powder was applied with either a finger, a piece of paper or a hare’s foot.
+Alternatively, a small amount of the powder could be added to ointment.